Beakman's World: Home media

-On September 7, 2004, a DVD entitled The Best of Beakman's World was released.
+On September 7, 2004, a DVD entitled The Best of Beakman's World was released by Columbia TriStar Home Entertainment.
 This DVD is a direct transfer of the VHS tape of the same name, and features only experiments and segments taken from The Beakman Challenge.
 There have yet to be any full-episode releases on DVD.

-All 4 seasons were available on Netflix with the exception of the following five episodes: 9 (1-9), 24 (1-24), 31 (2-5), 51 (2-25) and 66 (4-1), as noted in the chart above.
+All 4 seasons were formerly available on Netflix with the exception of the following five episodes: 9 (1-9), 24 (1-24), 31 (2-5), 51 (2-25) and 66 (4-1), as noted in the chart above.
 Their streaming license ended on September 30, 2014, and the content was removed from their site.
 Beakman's World returned to television on MeTV beginning on October 2, 2016, showing two episodes every Sunday.

+As of 2026, the series is currently available for streaming online on The Roku Channel and the Indoor Recess YouTube channel (managed by Sony Pictures).

 Awards

 Beakman's World was nominated for and won numerous awards: